mnutt/slackr/README.md

 # Slackr

-A simple gem for sending messages to the Slack.com communications platform.
+A simple wrapper for the Slack.com API.

 ## Installation